yearn/yearn-vaults-v3/TECH_SPEC.md

 Losses will be offset by locked profit, if possible.

-Issue of new shares due to fees will also unlock profit so that pps does not go down.
+Issue of new shares due to fees will also unlock profit so that PPS does not go down.

-Both of this offsets will prevent frontrunning (as the profit was already earned and was not distributed yet)
+Both of this offsets will prevent front running (as the profit was already earned and was not distributed yet)

 ## Vault Management
 Vault management is split into function specific roles.
 Each permissioned function has its own corresponding Role.